Poland signs deal for long-term deliveries of US gas

-WARSAW, Poland (AP) — Poland’s main gas company has signed a long-term contract to receive deliveries of liquefied natural gas from the United States as part of a larger effort to reduce its energy dependence on Russia.
+WARSAW, Poland (AP) — Poland’s main gas company signed a long-term contract Thursday to receive deliveries of liquefied natural gas from the United States as part of a larger effort to reduce its energy dependence on Russia.

-The state company PGNiG signed the 24-year deal with American supplier Cheniere Thursday in Warsaw, in the presence of U.S. Energy Secretary Rick Perry and Polish President Andrzej Duda.
+The state company PGNiG signed the 24-year deal with American supplier Cheniere during a ceremony in Warsaw attended by U.S. Energy Secretary Rick Perry and Polish President Andrzej Duda.

-The value of the deal was not released, in line with secrecy of such sensitive energy deals.
+Perry is visiting several countries of central and eastern Europe to expand on energy partnerships in the region, the Department of Energy said.

-However, Piotr Wozniak, the president of PGNiG’s management board, said the price is 20-30 percent lower than what Poland pays its current supplier “in the East,” a reference to Russia.
+The value of the deal with the Polish company was not released, in line with traditional secrecy of energy deals.

 Most Read Business Stories